SansGuidon/bookmarks/OHSHIT.md

 # Reading
 * Read it twice if you don't get it.
 Google it if you still don't get it.
 Try to understand what you're reading before moving to the next thing.
+* Don't keep more than you can read in the next 4 weeks on your Kindle

 # Caring & focus
 * Don't multitask, don't multitask, don't multitask....